Future state concept for the scheduling tool.

 Learnings

-The team that's working on this now has a solid foundation to build from.
+The team working on this now has a solid foundation to build from.
 The approach we took—keeping things clear, contextual, and empowering—is still guiding how the tool evolves.